-Most of Christianity teaches that the ultimate reward for a life well-lived is getting into Heaven.
-This comes from a warped view of the Gospel, and conflates two distinct concepts - the "free gift" of Eternal Life (Romans 5:15-18, 6:23), which is received without works (Ephesians 2:8-9), and the "reward of the inheritance", which is based on service to God (Colossians 3:24).
+Many within Christianity teach that the ultimate reward for a life well-lived is getting into Heaven.
+This comes from a deficient view of the Gospel, which conflates two distinct concepts - the "free gift" of Eternal Life (Romans 5:15-18, 6:23), which is received without works (Ephesians 2:8-9), and the "reward of the inheritance", which is based on service to God (Colossians 3:24).

 This article will show the Biblical distinction between these two concepts, and will also document what the Bible says about how to earn these rewards.